 - Seer the tenderloin over high heat for 2 minutes on all 4 sides.

 - Continue to cook on the widest side for 6-8 minutes each depending on the thickness of the tenderloin.
 Adjust the cooking time as needed based on thickness.
 The tenderloin pictured were approximately 2 1/2-3 inches at their thickest.
 The general recommendation is to cook whole pork [not ground] to an internal temperature of at least 145°F or to medium rare.

-- Brush on the grillin' sauce during the last few minutes of cooking to char.
+- Brush on the grillin' sauce during the last 3-5 minutes of grilling to char.